Halifax Urban Greenway: Benefits

 Green space and natural habitat in this part of Halifax would be preserved.
 Residents would be able to walk, bike and jog on the trail which would connect isolated sections of parkland along the corridor as well as water access points on the Northwest Arm.

 Major points of interest along the corridor include Conrose Field, Dalhousie University, Saint Mary's University, and Point Pleasant Park.
 It is hoped that someday the Halifax Urban Greenway would link to other trails heading along the waterfront on its south-eastern end and towards Bedford Basin on its northwestern end.

 The Halifax Urban Greenway Association is a community organization that has been set up to work with the railway company, HRM, the universities, volunteers, business, corporations, and foundations to plan for the preservation of the greenway and its development for public access.

 Progress

 In the fall of 2009 Phase One of the concept plan was opened to public use.

+A segment of multi-use path intended to form part of the Halifax Urban Greenway was completed in late 2024 along Coburg Road.